Suspect Shot By Police During Chase In NW OKC; Shooting Victim Has Died, Police Confirm

 A shooting suspect was shot Monday during a police chase in northwest Oklahoma City.

-The initial shooting was reported in the 12900 block of Stonecrest Lane near Council Road and NW 122nd Street.
+The initial shooting was reported shortly after 3 p.m. in the 12900 block of Stonecrest Lane near Council Road and NW 122nd Street.

-Police are chasing a vehicle in a neighborhood nearby that matches a suspect vehicle for the shooting.

-Officers said they think the suspect shot a female in a domestic-related assault.
+Officers said they think the suspect shot a female victim in a domestic-related assault.

 The shooting victim died, police said.

-Officers followed the suspect vehicle through multiple neighborhoods.
+Police chased a vehicle that matched the suspect vehicle through multiple neighborhoods in northwest Oklahoma City.
 The suspect was thought to be armed and dangerous.

-The vehicle drove into a business park near NW 122nd Street and MacArthur Boulevard where police shot the suspect.
+The vehicle drove into a business park near NW 122nd Street and MacArthur Boulevard.

+When the suspect vehicle was attempting to drive back onto MacArthur Boulevard, several officers blocked the the vehicle's way and police put down stop sticks.
+The vehicle's driver's door opened, the vehicle drove up onto a curb and the driver got out with something in his right hand.
+Officers shot the suspect.

 It is unclear what the suspect's condition is at this time.